ShaunOwens/Scarlata/Updates.md

 # Updates

+6/22-30/2018
+Over the past week I have continued developing code to be able to run the downloading procedure on any catalog we would like to match to.
+This included running the original matching loop and saving the data to an astropy table.
+This comes in about 400 separate tables that I spent a day (with the help of Michael) figuring out how to put together into one table and save it to file so I won't have to run it again.
+With this done I started developing code to take the match IDs and create a list of images associated with those match IDs.
+There will be some repeats in this procedure.
+This means I had to go back through and create a dictionary where the key is the name of the image and the information in the dictionary is the actual match IDs associated with that image.
+This will allow me to only download each image once instead of multiple times for the repeating matches.
+Once this was working, I developed some code to start downloading batches of images in groups of 4 for testing.
+My code now downloads the images, selects the location of the matches on the image, cuts them out, and saves this information to a new fits file.
+There are a few things I still need to iron out though.
+The radius is still not correct for each cut, the cuts themselves are not perfectly centered, the downloading process still spits out a System.String[] file which I cannot use for cuts easily, and I still need to get it to loop through the entire dictionary.
+These will be my steps going forward.

 6/21/2018
 It turns out the file I downloaded yesterday is a fits file.
 It just has to have the extension converted.
 This is very very useful.
 First of all, now that I have access to downloading the files, I can start making the plan to loop through downloads and make cuts as I go.
 Second of all, for some unknown reason, my loop that matches dr8objid to MatchId is working now...
 I have not figured out why but I am not complaining.
 I now have a list stored to file of all of the matches between the Zoo catalog and the HSC catalog.
 This means I don't have to run the matching anymore, I can just move on to the plan for downloading.
 I will begin work on that today.